 - Real-time information sharing by sports wagering operators with a national sports wagering clearinghouse for the purpose of monitoring suspicious activity.

-It is unclear from the text of the proposal how the bill would treat states that have already legalized sports gambling prior to enactment of prospective federal legislation.
-Additionally, the bill proposes amendments to the federal Wire Act to allow sportsbook operators to lay off bets to other states, and the Bribery Act, by adding extortion, blackmail and wagers based on non-public information as violations.
+The proposal was unclear as to how the bill would treat states that have already authorized sports gambling within their borders prior to enactment of prospective federal legislation.
+Additionally, the bill proposed amendments to: 1) the federal Wire Act to allow sportsbook operators to lay off bets to other states; and 2) the Bribery Act, by adding extortion, blackmail and wagers based on non-public information as violations.

-What does the Future Hold for State and Federal Sports Gambling?
+Concerns For the Future of State and Federal Sports Gambling

-There are already concerns that Senator Hatch’s proposed bill, by requiring states to opt-in to the legalized framework subject to a veto from the USAG, raises the same constitutional commandeering issues that ultimately befell PASPA.
-Nevertheless, with the current legislative session and Senator Hatch’s retirement imminently approaching, it is likely that the recently-released proposal is meant to begin the tortured legislative process towards federal intervention into the sports gambling arena.
-While the process plays out, individuals states will continue to create a patchwork of laws for businesses and individuals to navigate.
+There were concerns that Senator Hatch’s proposed bill, by requiring states to opt-in to the legalized framework subject to a veto from the USAG, raised the same constitutional commandeering issues that ultimately befell PASPA.
+Nevertheless, the proposal began the tortured legislative process towards federal intervention into the sports gambling arena.
+Individuals states will continue to create a patchwork of laws for businesses and individuals to navigate.
 Until such time as federal intervention ultimately occurs, it is critical that those interested in entering this space work closely with knowledgeable gaming lawyers.

 The material contained herein is provided for informational purposes only and is not legal advice, nor is it a substitute for obtaining legal advice from an attorney.
 Each situation is unique, and you should not act or rely on any information contained herein without seeking the advice of an experienced attorney.